 Of course, the opposite is true when the economy is struggling – Junk bonds are usually the first to fall in price as investors start avoiding riskier assets.

 That’s why some investors base their investment decisions partly on the performance of junk bonds.
-When high-yield bonds rise, this can be interpreted as an increased risk appetite in the markets due to improving economic conditions.
+When high-yield bonds rise, this can be interpreted as increased risk appetite in the markets due to improving economic conditions.

 As a result, some other markets may also follow and see higher demand, such as equities for example.
 On the other hand, falling junk bonds may indicate reduced risk appetite and signal higher demand for safer investments, such as government bonds for example.